 Fossil markets its products through point-of-sale merchandise displays, print and media advertising, and company websites, catalogs, and retail stores.
-It has reduced its advertising costs in recent years spending $181 million in 2018 compared with $207 million and $238 million in 2017 and 2016, respectively.
+It has reduced its advertising costs in recent years spending $171 million in 2019 compared with $181 million and $207.1 million in 2018 and 2017, respectively.

 The company's wholesale customers include several major department stores as well as Amazon.

-Cash at the end of fiscal 2018 was $410.9 million, an increase of $179.2 million from the prior year.
-Cash from operations contributed $248.1 million to the coffers, while investing activities used $15.6 million, mainly for additions to property, plant, and equipment.
-Financing activities used another $62.7 million for dividends to stockholders and the company's stock repurchase program.
+Cash at the end of fiscal 2019 was $207.7 million, a decrease of $203.1 million from the prior year.
+Cash from operations used $14.2 million, while investing activities provided $18.7 million, mainly from proceeds from asset divestitures.
+Financing activities used another $208.5 million for debt payments.

 Fossil Group dates back to 1984 when it was originally an import-export company called Overseas Products International.
 Seeing high profits from Asian imports, the company designed its Asian-made Fossil watches with a retro image and sales took off.
 In 1988, it began selling its watches wholesale to department stores.